holmari/gerritstats/README.md

 # GerritStats

 This project provides statistics from a Gerrit repository.
-It provides output in both CSV and plaintexts format.
+It provides output in both CSV and plaintext format.

 The tool can be useful for analysing how efficiently code reviews are implemented in an organization, and how often cross-team code reviews are conducted.